vault5-finance/vault5/vault5/docs/SYSTEM_OVERVIEW_CURRENT.md

 ---

-*This overview reflects the system as of September 2025.
+*This overview reflects the system as of October 2025.
 For the latest changes, check the changelog.*